What Is Summer Nectar Dearth?

 The best way to deal with robbing is to stop it before it starts.
 This is easier said than done.

 If you know a dearth has begun, it may pay to reduce entrances a little early.
 Ask experienced beekeepers in your area for advice.
-This is a situation where belonging to a local beekeeping association or having a mentor is helpful.
+This situation is where belonging to a local beekeeping association or having a mentor is helpful.

 Be Prepared